TheoWinterhalter/galliblog/content/articles/test.md

 ## What's next

 - Syntax highlighting.
-- Making the whole blog engine.
 - `jscoq`!
-- Some css.
 - Table of contents (since [omd] seem to provide it).
 - Collect references to put at the end?
 - Tags